Battle of Guam (1944): Consolidation and counter-attacks

 On 25 July, Takashina launched a coordinated counterattack against the American positions.
 The 3rd Battalion, 18th Infantry Regiment, attacked a 25-man detachment of the 3rd Division Reconnaissance Company tasked with holding the gap between the 9th and 21 Marines.
-The unit was too small for the task, and after a firefight in which four men were killed and five wounded, the detachment withdrew to the lines of Company B, 9th Marines.
+The unit was too small for the task, and after a firefight in which four Marines were killed and five wounded, the detachment withdrew to the lines of Company B, 9th Marines.
 Instead of moving through the gap it had created, the 3rd Battalion, 18th Infantry Regiment, continued to probe the Marines' positions, putting the 21st Marines under great pressure.
-Infiltrators extended the fighting into the 3rd Marine Division's rear areas, including around the hospital, where the 3rd Medical Battalion killed 33 Japanese soldiers at a cost three killed and twenty wounded, two of whom later died of their wounds.
+Infiltrators extended the fighting into the 3rd Marine Division's rear areas, including around the hospital, where the 3rd Medical Battalion killed 33 Japanese soldiers at a cost of three killed and twenty wounded, two of whom later died of their wounds.
 Between 25 and 27 July, the 3rd Marine Division lost 166 killed, 645 wounded and 34 missing, mostly in the Japanese counterattack.

 The counterattack cost the Japanese about 3,500 men.
 Three battalions were virtually destroyed.
 During the assault by the 54th Keibitai, Captain Yutaka Sugimoto was killed by artillery fire.
 The 18th Infantry Regiment lost its commander, Colonel Hiko-Shiro Ohashi, and the commanders of its 2nd and 3rd Battalions, Majors Chusha Maruyama and Setsuo Yukioka, respectively.
 Lieutenant Colonel Ichiro Katoaka, the commander of the 10th Independent Mixed Regiment, was also killed.
 Major General Kiyoshi Shigematsu, the commander of the 48th Mixed Brigade, was killed on 26 July when tanks attacked his command post on Mount Mangan.
 Obata reported to Imperial General Headquarters in Tokyo: